derrickzhuyz/GNN4SL/data/db_schema/README.md

-The entire schema of each database is extracted from .sqlite file and store in this dir.
+The entire schema of each database is extracted from .sqlite file and stored in this dir.